istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 > Please wait for the Istio control plane to finish initializing before proceeding to steps in this section.

-> These operions must be run on the Istio control plane cluster.
+> These operations must be run on the Istio control plane cluster to capture the Pilot, Policy, and Statsd Pod IP endpoints.

 > If Helm is used with Tiller on each remote, copy the environment variables to each node before using Helm to connect the remote